 Solar power is power derived from energy from the sun.
-Energy can be derived from the sun in a number of ways, but we will focus on energy derived from the sun using photovoltaic PV devices or solar panels.
+Energy can be derived from the sun in a number of ways, but we will focus on energy derived from the sun using photovoltaic PV devices or solar panels in a Solar Power System.
 Here we will name and explain the functions of components used for converting energy from the sun to electrical energy that we can use at home or in businesses.

 - energy from sun is free

 - zero emissions

 - zero/reduced electricity bills

 - the cost of running a solar power system is low

 - solar panels lasts for up to 30 years with minimal maintenance cost

 Disadvantages of a Solar Power System

 Cons of a solar power system include:

 - Expensive: components cost a lot to acquire